-The Corning Gas 2007 stock plan provided for the issuance of various equity awards based on shares of our common stock.
-Beginning in 2008 and continuing for a period of nine years, on the day of each annual meeting of shareholders, the total maximum number of shares available for issuance automatically increased to the number of shares equal to 15% of the shares outstanding.
-The 2007 plan was assumed by the Company in 2013, and all outstanding grants were deemed to relate to common stock of the Company.
-The 2007 plan expired in 2017 and as of September 30, 2018, there were no outstanding grants under the plan.
-At the 2018 annual meeting, our shareholders approved the Company's 2018 long-term incentive plan, which replaced the 2017 plan.
+At the 2018 annual meeting, our shareholders approved the Company's 2018 Long-Term Incentive Plan, which replaced a previous plan.
 The 2018 plan provides for grants of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, and dividend equivalent units to officers, employees, and directors of the Company and its subsidiaries.
 There are a total of 350,000 shares authorized for grant under the 2018 plan.
-At September 30, 2018, there were 338,100 shares available under the plan.
+As of September 30, 2019, there were 324,900 shares available under the plan.

-Plan category Number of securities to be issued upon exercise of outstanding rights Weighted-average exercise price of outstanding rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 338,100 Equity compensation plans not approved by security holders - Total 338,100
+Plan category Number of securities to be issued upon exercise of outstanding rights Weighted-average exercise price of outstanding rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 324,900 Equity compensation plans not approved by security holders Total 324,900